Raiden-Makoto/ElectroDragon/README.md

-# Coconut
+# ElectroDragon
-I decided to lock in and make a message passing neural network for molecular property prediction on the COCONUT dataset.
+I decided to lock in and make a message passing neural network for molecular property prediction on the QM9 dataset.